FroglightInteractive/CloudRunner/README.md

 - Player is smaller
 - Every jump the background changes color
 - Camera zooms in/out every jump
+- Speed & gravity get larger at a faster rate than normal

 ##### Normal Mode

 - **Default Mode**
 - Is the mode the game starts on
+- All settings reset

 ##### Race Mode